You might wonder how to become a Proofreader?

 So, keep practicing!

-Proofreading tools is an essential part of it which makes your job quite easy and faster.
+Proofreading tools are a must for proofreading documents because it makes your job quite easy and faster.

 Pro Writing aid comprises a grammar checker, style editor and editing tool designed to correct English writing.

-There are many advantages of using this tool especially for those people who are not a native English speaker.
+There are many advantages of using this tool especially for those who are weak in English.

 - It automatically suggests 1000s of style improvements to make sentences short and concise.